Bulgaria recognised Estonia on 20 May 1921 and once again on 26 August 1991. Diplomatic relations were restored on 10 September 1991.

 Considering the trade statistics between Bulgaria and Estonia, it is clear that Bulgaria’s relative importance in Estonia’s foreign trade has been small.
 Prior to Bulgaria’s accession to the EU, trade remained stable at about 0.04% of Estonia’s total trade turnover.
 As of 2007, the percentage has risen to about 0.1% of total trade turnover.

-According to Bank of Estonia data, as of June 30, 2016, Estonian direct investments in Bulgaria were worth 34,4 million euros, which is 0,6% of all of Estonia's direct investments abroad.
-Estonian investors have directed their resources primarily to real estate activity, finance and insurance activities, but also to wholesale and retail trade, accommodation and the food sector, information and communication services and professional, research and technical activity.
-Bulgaria’s direct investment position in Estonia was 2,3 million euros.
+According to Bank of Estonia data, as of December 31, 2018, Estonian direct investments in Bulgaria were worth 38.1 million euros, which is 0.5% of all of Estonia's direct investments abroad.
+Estonian investors have directed their resources primarily to wholesale and retail trade, information and communication services, finance and insurance activities, real estate and professional, scientific and technical activities.

 Culture and Education